Volunteering at the American Library in Paris

-Volunteers are the heart of The American Library in Paris.
-More than fifty volunteers currently donate their time and talents to provide valuable assistance to our staff and patrons of the Library.
+Volunteers are the heart of the American Library in Paris.
+More than fifty volunteers donate their time and talents at any given time to provide valuable assistance to our staff and patrons of the Library all year round.
 Our volunteers range in age from teens to seniors.
 Some do short-term projects, and some stay for decades.
-We welcome your gift of time, whatever it may be.

 How to volunteer

 Upon receipt of your completed application, our Volunteer Coordinator will contact you to schedule an interview.
 At that point we will discuss your interests, talents and availability, as well as what opportunities are available at the time.
-Once an appropriate placement is found, the Volunteer Coordinator will call you to arrange a work schedule for you.
 Job-specific training will be provided on-site.